Alaska Heliskiing Guide School 3/1/20-3/15/20

 Our Guide School is the first step for aspiring guides, or anyone who is looking to expand their skills in a big mountain environment.
-It is a comprehensive course including basic medical training and avalanche education designed to introduce students to the world of helicopter ski guiding as well as other backcountry guide positions.
-Guide Schoolers receive:
+It is a comprehensive course including basic medical training, and avalanche education designed to introduce students to the world of helicopter ski guiding.

 - Fourteen days of training, including avalanche and wilderness first aid certifications, glacier travel and rescue, and helicopter operations

 - Significant helicopter time, equivalent to approximately 15 drops

 - Backcountry travel skills and training to safely protect yourself and clients in unanticipated overnight scenarios

-- Graduates receive lifetime access to Alaska Heliskiing's lowest helicopter skiing/boarding rates
+- Graduates receive lifetime access to our lowest helicopter rates, when medical certifications are up to date

-All components of this course are instructed by medical professionals, AMGA certified guides and existing Alaska Heliskiing lead guides.
+All components of this course are instructed by medical professionals and existing Alaska Heliskiing lead guides.
 Completion of our Guide School is required for anyone who wishes to become a guide for Alaska Heliskiing, it helps us get to know you, and you get to know us.

-The main topics covered in the Alaska Heliskiing Guide School are as follows:
+The main topics covered in our Guide School are: